 - Look for filler subscriptions to get to 5 items.
 With inexpensive filler items you can wind up saving more than the cost of the item as all of your subscriptions will drop in price!
-For example, if you ordered 3 bottles of Vanilla with this deal, you can save $6 off of those bottles by adding 2 more subscription items.
-For example, 12 Pentel Color Pencils will be just $1.19 with 5 subscriptions, a Colgate 360 Toothbrush will be just $1.83 with 5 subscriptions, 3 Colgate Extra Clean Toothbrushes will be just $2.37 with 5 subscriptions, a Philips Flood Light will be just $0.59 with 5 subscriptions, 8 Tetra pH Tablets for Aquariums will be just $1.06 with 5 subscriptions, TetraColor Tropical Flakes Fish Food will be just $1.68 with 5 subscriptions, 128 Avery All-Purpose Labels will be just $1.39 with 5 subscriptions, etc. Post what Subscribe & Save filler items you find!
+For example, TetraColor Tropical Flakes Fish Food will be just $1.67 with 5 subscriptions, Avery 75225 Triangle Shaped Sheet Lifter for Three-Ring Binder, Black (Pack of 2) will be just $1.67 with 5 subscriptions, etc. Post what Subscribe & Save filler items you find!

 - If you have Amazon Prime you can share Prime with another household member.
 Amazon coupons are typically limited to just one use per account, but with 2 accounts you can take advantage of coupons on each account.
 Just don’t forget to watch the subscriptions on both accounts!

-- Don’t forget that you can save even more if you have a Chase Ink Cash, Plus, or Bold card by buying Amazon gift cards from an office supply store.
+- Don’t forget that you can save even more if you have a Ink Business Cash® Credit Card or Ink Plus card and get 5 points per dollar spent.
+By buying Amazon gift cards from an office supply store.
 You’ll earn 5 point per dollar and those points can easily be redeemed for air travel or hotel stays that make this an effective 7.5-10% rebate on your Amazon purchases.
-Click Here to get more details on this card and compare to other cards!
 Read this post for more info.